 Whenever flight attendants are having fun with the safety briefing, you know they’re having fun.
 And when they’re having fun at their job, the flight is just going to be better.

-Merry Christmas and happy holidays to all, and to all a good flight!
+Merry Christmas and happy holidays to all, and to all, good flights and a better 2021!